wordswords/dotfiles/README.md

 that you can test things a second time before running a potentially dangerous regex query.
 `echo 'bla.jpg?asdfasdf=asdfasdf' | perl -pe 's/(?<=[?&;]).*//g'`, just take the -i off the line for a dry run, and to pick up input from the pipe instead of editing a file.
-4. Remember to backup the files before running 1 too. `cp -r ./dir ./.bak.dir` can save hours.
+4. Remember to back up the files before running 1 too. `cp -r ./dir ./.bak.dir` can save hours.

 ## Docker/Docker Compose information I forget